 - Discrete plain black hair clips or bobbles

-We can order uniform online via the My Clothing ordering website.
+We can order uniform online via the School Trends ordering website.
 You can order school embroiled uniform, book bags, polo shirts, jumpers etc, you can order direct and have items delivered to your home.
 School will continue to hold a small amount of stock for any parents who wish to call into school.

 We are also using Kids Stop, who can offer fast and reliable service.
 They can be found at Kids Stop, 49 Market Street, Hyde SK14 2AB.
 They are open Monday to Saturday from 9:30am to 5:00pm.
 Telephone number 0161 368 4500.